 - 1. Risk Management Committee consists of management from all divisions.
-The duties of this committee are as follow: - Specified policies, criteria in analysis, level of risk and prioritizing the risk which includes risk analysis that caused by non-compliance with against corruption policies. - Specified / suggest / approve and guideline for Company's risk management which consisted of risk management policy, risk management structure, acceptable risk and risk management procedure. - Support / promote / develop and communicate risk management and internal control to be a continuous procedure, in accordance with the Company's objectives and goals as well as be the organization culture. - Monitor / notice / governance the risk management in accordance with the risk management policies and handbook, and proposed to the Managing Director to consider on a quarterly basis or proposed to the Managing Director to approve. (if any) - Arrange the meeting to review operating performance according to the risk management system at least once a year. - Report significant risk and the results to the board of directors and audit committee at least once a year.
+The duties of this committee are as follow: - Define / recommend / approve the framework and guidelines for Company's risk management which consisted of risk management policies, risk management structure, acceptable risks and the risk management procedure, including an analysis of the risks that may arise from practices that do not comply with anti-corruption policy. - Support / promote / develop and communicate risk management and internal control to be a continuous procedure, in accordance with the Company's objectives and goals as well as be the organization culture. - Monitor / notice / governance the risk management in accordance with the risk management policies and handbook, and proposed to the Managing Director to consider on a quarterly basis or proposed to the Managing Director to approve. (if any) - Arrange the meeting to review operating performance according to the risk management system at least once a year.

-- Specified for the risk management committee to appoint risk management and internal procedure development working group to manage risk.
+- Report significant risk and the results to the board of directors and audit committee at least once a year. - Specified for the risk management committee to appoint risk management and internal procedure development working group to manage risk.
 The chairman and the number of working group will base on the appropriateness. - 2.
 Risk management and internal procedure development working group consists of representatives from the various divisions that have been assigned by the management.
 The responsibilities of this working group are as follows: - Identify, evaluate, compile significant risk management plan and internal plan for each unit that are in accordance with the guideline, as well as the compile Company's risk management policies. - Support, promote, develop and implement in accordance with the risk management plan and internal control to be efficient, are linked and integrated throughout the organization. - Evaluate, review, monitor operating performance in accordance with the significant risk management and internal control plan according to the schedule at least once a year. - Arrange the meeting to present the progress and report the operating performance to the Risk Management Committee in order to consider practicing.